This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 In the end, I chose matches.
 After all, how many times will I need to start a fire on the trail?
 Hopefully never.
 A simple pack of waterproof matches in a plastic case should be sufficient.
 We now carry the UCO Stormproof Match Kit.

 While researching for this post, I came across a great review article in Gear Junkie comparing the different types of fire starting methods.
 They recommend always having a backup fire starting method in case the first doesn’t work.
-This resonates with me, and I will be adding a simple Bic lighter to our pack.
+This resonates with me, and I am adding a simple Bic lighter to our pack.

 7. Repair Kit & Tools

-Be sure to always carry a wrench, screw driver, and hammer when you’re hiking.
+Be sure to always carry a wrench, screwdriver, and hammer when you’re hiking.

 Kidding.
 But a multi-purpose knife like a Leatherman or a Swiss Army knife can be a game changer if you’re stuck in the woods.
 By the way, did you know that the Leatherman tool was created by an Oregonian?
 It’s true!
 Tim Leatherman was an engineering student at Oregon State University when a bad hotel stay gave him the inspiration for a multi-use tool.

 I chose to go with Leatherman for two reasons.
 One, the sturdy pliers give Leatherman tools a big advantage over other types of multi-use knives.
 Two, durability.
 I’ve owned my Leatherman for 20 years and it still works just as well as it did when it was new.
 I would suggest that this isn’t the place to buy a cheap knockoff, but I have to admit that one such knife did serve Aron Ralston well when he was trapped in a canyon in Utah.
 His story is immortalized in the movie 127 Hours.
 (Spoiler alert: he saved himself by using a dull knife after getting trapped while hiking alone.)
-So I guess my only real advice is: buy one.
+I guess my only real advice is: buy one.
 Buy any multitool.
 Because anything is better than nothing.

 We always carry snacks, that’s just a given with kids.
 But what about actually spending a night outside?
 Um…I’ve never done that, have you?
 Unplanned, I mean.
 The way the Eagle Creek hikers did during the fire.
 Our granola bars and applesauce pouches wouldn’t go very far.
 Hiking experts recommend packing an entire day’s worth of food for every member in your party.
 That’s smart, undoubtedly.
 Is it practical?
 For a short day hike, that’s your call.

 As for us, we’ve decided to pack ONE meal for our entire group.
 After reading a gazillion reviews on freeze-dried hiking food, I chose a couple of meals from Mountain House.
 One meal contains 2 servings.
 They run $5-8 for a single pouch.
 Costco also carries them in bulk boxes.
 While we do sometimes hike in remote areas, like Horse Rock Ridge or Crack in the Ground, we’re never that far from help.
 I don’t expect to spend more than a few hours or perhaps one night before being rescued.
-But if you do hike in very remote locations, or hike alone, I would definitely recommend packing more food just in case.
+But if you hike in very remote locations, or hike alone, I definitely recommend packing more food just in case.

 Even more important than food is water.
 You must have a way to produce clean water.
 Giardia is alive and well in all of Oregon’s waterways.
 Other organisms thrive, too, that can cause illness.
 Never drink untreated water unless you’re literally going to die without it!
 Carrying a filtration device or iodine tablets are a simple method of sanitizing water.
 We choose to carry both.